kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/droplets_getting_started.md

 # Getting started with your Digital Ocean (DO) Droplet

-This document will cover the basics of how to connect and login to your digital ocean droplet, how to run git on the command line to pull down the course content repo, and how to run Docker in your droplet.
+This document will cover the basics of how to connect and login to your digital ocean droplet, how to run Docker in your droplet, how to run git on the command line to pull down the course content repo, how to cleanup Docker, and suggestions to prepare for class and for working on your assignments.

 ## Connecting to and logging into your droplet